rom-rb/rom-rb.org/source/doc-pages/tutorials/rails.md

 is essentially a Railtie and some generators.
 The Railtie allows you to place [relations](/introduction/relations), [mappers](/introduction/mappers), and [commands](/introduction/commands) in directories similar to how Rails places models, controllers, and mailers under the `app` directory.
-The integration makes ROM feel right at home in your Rails application.